Forever GI Bill: Benefits, Eligibility, & Changes

 Consolidation of Benefit Levels

-This will eliminate the 40% benefit level and expands the 60% benefit level with the Post-9/11 GI Bill program.
+This eliminates the 40% benefit level and expands the 60% benefit level with the Post-9/11 GI Bill program.
 If you have aggregate service of 90 days but less than six months of active duty service, not counting entry and skill training, you will now qualify at the 60% benefit level.
-This will not take effect until August 1, 2020.

 Informing Schools About Beneficiary Entitlement